 I joined the Open University as a Lecturer in French in 2005, and have since become a Senior Lecturer.
-I was Head of French from 2008 to 2014, Associate Head of Department (Languages) and Head of Qualification (Certificate in Higher Education) from 2014 to 2016, and I am currently Associate Head of School (Curriculum) in the School of Languages and Applied Linguistics from 2016-2019, and interim Head of School in 2018-2019.
+I was Head of French from 2008 to 2014, Associate Head of Department (Languages) and Head of Qualification (Certificate in Higher Education) from 2014 to 2016, and I have been Associate Head of School (Curriculum) in the School of Languages and Applied Linguistics from 2016-2019, and interim Head of School in 2018-2019.
 I am a Senior Fellow of the Higher Education Academy.

 I have taught on all the French modules currently offered at the Open University, from ab initio to degree level.
 I was also a joint module team chair of the production of our Intermediate Italian module and a module team member on the Intermediate German module.
-Since 2014 I have been chair of the production of a new module, French Studies 1, which will replace Intermediate French from 2017.
+Since 2014 I have been chair of the production of the new module L112 French Studies 1 (intermediate), launched in 2017.

 Before joining the Open University, I taught French language, grammar and translation at Worcester College, Oxford, and English linguistics, phonology and translation at the Sorbonne Nouvelle in Paris.
 I was a Visiting Lecturer at Dartmouth College, USA, in 1993-94.
 I hold qualified teacher status in France (Agrégation) and I am a graduate of the École Normale Supérieure (Fontenay St Cloud) in Paris, France.

 My main research interest is the linguistic analysis and teaching of spoken French and English.
 I am currently doing research on the use of naturally-occurring speech in language teaching.

 I have done some research on learning design in distance language teaching.